Denver Zoo: Redesign

 Pain Points

-Through conducting these interviews, I found opportunities in updating the ticketing, time picker, and overall layout to give the website clarity.
+Through conducting these interviews, I found opportunities in updating the ticketing process, time picker, and overall layout to give the website clarity.

 Competitive analysis